advanced-security/codeql-qtil/README.md

       Supports primitives.
 Does not support `newtype`.
  - `Qtil::StringlikeType`: Any type that extends or is an instanceof `string`.

+## Contributing

+This project welcomes contributions and suggestions.
+See [Contributing](CONTRIBUTING.md) for more details.

 ## Support

 This project is intended to be useful and help the CodeQL community.
 That said, we may not have